 Where will we be staying in our Iran desert tours?

 We could either spend our nights camping in the heart of the deserts or go back to the nearby villages and spend the night either in traditional guesthouses or historical carvanserai in Iran.
-Our accommodation will depend on the tour package you book and your specific requests during private or tailor-made tours.
+Our accommodation will depend on the tour package you book and your specific requests during iran private tours or iran tailor-made tours.

 Are there any other activities besides desert trekking during Iran desert tours?